Inshore waters and strong winds

 - Visibility

-- Good, occasionally poor.
+- Good, occasionally moderate at first.

 Outlook for the following 24 hours: